 If you hate plagiarism, you should also make sure to download, submit a one-star review, and delete Zynga’s Dream Heights, of course.

-Tags: BigFish, BigPixel, Duncan A. Campbell, Enscripted, Fairway Solitaire, grand theft auto, Halfbot, Halfbrick, iOS, iPad, iphone, ipod touch, Jetpack Joyride, mobile games, Off The Leash, Rockstar Games, Spry Fox, Super Crate Box, Triple Town, Vlambeer
+Tags: BigFish, BigPixel, Duncan A. Campbell, Enscripted, Fairway Solitaire, game title, grand theft auto, Halfbot, Halfbrick, iOS, iPad, iphone, ipod touch, Jetpack Joyride, mobile games, Off The Leash, Rockstar Games, Spry Fox, Super Crate Box, Triple Town, Vlambeer